-An employee who returns to the Bargaining Unit after a break in service shall have his/her total previous Bargaining Unit seniority hours credited upon request to his/her facility personnel office.
+An employee who returns to a career position within the Bargaining Unit after a break in service shall have his/her total previous Bargaining Unit seniority hours credited upon request to his/her facility personnel office.

 Section D. Application.

 The Employer will be required to apply seniority as defined in this Article only as specifically provided in this Agreement and subject to any limitations set forth in any particular Article or Section of this Agreement.